You bought a fancy antenna for your mesh node. How do you know if it’s actually any good?

 Practical Testing Tips

-Test with the Real Setup
+Test with the real setup

 The antenna’s performance changes based on what’s around it.
 For accurate results: